Sunday morning, 16 November 2003

 Dad seems to find his decision vindicated when Rebecca Whitney, the prom queen and most popular girl in school, is killed in a car crash by a drunk driver on the eve of her senior prom.
 Boys are involved.
 The school community is devastated.
 Dad presses the school to get rid of coed proms altogether, but the administration ultimately chooses to keep them.
 They just come down hard on student drinking and hire a psychologist to counsel grieving students and faculty.

-Hurricane Katrina drowns half the city, but the Flores are barely affected.
+In 2005, Hurricane Katrina drowns half the city.
+The Flores are barely affected.
 Audubon Place is safely removed from floodwaters, looters, unauthorized entrants alike.
 The Blackwatch mercenaries shoot anyone who tries to get in and doesn’t belong.

 Celia doesn’t see, though.
 Her family just stays at a nice hotel in Baton Rouge for a while.
 It’s convenient, being so nearby the state legislature.
 Dad is always making drives up there.
 He and Nathan Malveaux, the Senate minority leader and state GOP chair, are working overtime like demons in the hurricane’s aftermath.